Demographics of Czechoslovakia: Ethnic composition

 Czechoslovakia's ethnic composition in 1987 offered a stark contrast to that of the First Republic (see History).
 The Sudeten Germans that made up the majority of the population in border regions were forcibly expelled after World War II, and Carpathian Ruthenia (poor and overwhelmingly Ukrainian and Hungarian) had been ceded to the Soviet Union following World War II.
-Czechs and Slovaks, about two-thirds of the First Republic's population in 1930, represented about 94% of the population by 1950, with Hungarians the third largest group.
+Czechs and Slovaks, about two-thirds of the First Republic's population in 1930, represented about 94% of the population by 1950, with Hungarians as the third largest group.

-Following the expulsion of the ethnic German population from Czechoslovakia, parts of the former Sudetenland, especially around Krnov and the surrounding villages of the Jesenik mountain region in northeastern Czechoslovakia, were settled in 1949 by Communist refugees from Northern Greece who had left their homeland as a result of the Greek Civil War.
+Following the expulsion of the ethnic German population from Czechoslovakia, parts of the former Sudetenland, especially around Krnov and the surrounding villages of the Jeseníky mountain region (collective name of Nízký Jeseník and Hrubý Jeseník) in northeastern Czechoslovakia, were settled in 1949 by Communist refugees from Northern Greece who had left their homeland as a result of the Greek Civil War.
 These Greeks made up a large proportion of the town and region's population until the late 1980s/early 1990s.
-Although defined as "Greeks", the Greek Communist community of Krnov and the Jeseniky region actually consisted of an ethnically diverse population, including Greek Macedonians, Slavo-Macedonians, Vlachs, Pontic Greeks and Turkish speaking Urums or Caucasus Greeks.
+Although defined as "Greeks", the Greek Communist community of Krnov and the Jeseníky region actually consisted of an ethnically diverse population, including Greek Macedonians, Slavo-Macedonians, Vlachs, Pontic Greeks and Turkish speaking Urums or Caucasus Greeks.

 The aspirations of ethnic minorities had been the pivot of the First Republic's politics.
 This was no longer the case in the 1980s.
 Nevertheless, ethnicity continued to be a pervasive issue and an integral part of Czechoslovak life.
 Although the country's ethnic composition had been simplified, the division between Czechs and Slovaks remained; each group had a very similar history, but sometimes divergent aspirations.

 From 1950 through 1983, the Slovak share of the total population increased steadily.
 The Czech population as a portion of the total declined by about 4%, while the Slovak population increased by slightly more than that.
 The actual numbers did not imperil a Czech majority; in 1983 there were still more than two Czechs for every Slovak.
 In the mid-1980s, the respective fertility rates were fairly close, but the Slovak fertility rate was declining more slowly.

-For details on ethnic groups see also:
+For details on ethnic groups, see also: